-Pomodoro Sauce is a quick and easy Italian tomato sauce that’s super fresh and flavorful.
+Penne Pomodoro is a quick and easy Italian tomato sauce based pasta that’s super fresh and flavorful.
 Traditionally pasta pomodoro is served with basil and fresh mozzarella, I swap it out for a chunk of burrata cheese.
 And best of all, penne pomodoro can be made in about 30 minutes.

 This Penne Pomodoro Sauce recipe is one of my favorites because of how fresh, simple, and tasty it is.
 This classic tomato sauce requires barely any time or ingredients in comparison to more traditional Italian dishes like Bolognese.
 And since it’s so light and has such a short cook-time, it’s the perfect pasta recipe for summertime!